Hot Desking Advantages and Disadvantages You Can't Ignore

 Diving into Different Hot Desking Office Arrangements

-In case you're wondering what is a hot desking office, it's simply an office configuration where employees don't have assigned permanent desks.
-Instead, communal desks are shared according to need and availability.
+In case you're wondering what is a hot desking office, it's simply an office arrangement where employees don't have assigned permanent desks.
+Instead, unassigned desks are shared according to need and availability.
 Now, let's examine different ways to set up such an environment.

 Comparison: First-Come, First-Served vs. Reserved Desks